mo

 Forensic Science Colleges in Missouri

-Perhaps you want to become a crime scene technician or investigator, work as a criminalist or even take a lead role as a forensic project coordinator or senior forensic analyst.
+Perhaps you want to become a crime scene technician or investigator, work as a criminalist, or even take a lead role as a forensic project coordinator or senior forensic analyst.
 Whatever your goals, a degree is important, and a bachelor’s is often required to enter the field, according to the Bureau of Labor Statistics (BLS).
 Since education is imperative, one of the forensic colleges in Missouri (MO) could provide you with the path to reaching your learning objectives.

 How to Become a Forensic Scientist in Missouri

-According to the BLS, a bachelor’s degree in the natural sciences, like biology or chemistry, is typically needed to enter the field.
-Students also may be able to find programs specifically available in forensic science, but several in biology and chemistry also teach about forensics.
 Often, the name of the program will provide some indication as to its focus.
 Some associate degrees may also be available but often merely provide the foundational skills needed by those planning to continue to a bachelor’s or master’s degree.
-Below are the most common steps prospective forensic science professionals have followed for entering the field are below.
+Below are the most common steps prospective forensic science professionals have followed for entering the field.

-• Step 1: Pursue a bachelor’s degree (four years).
+Step 1: Pursue a bachelor’s degree (four years).

-• Step 2: Continue to a master’s degree (optional, two to three years).
+Step 2: Continue to a master’s degree (optional, two to three years).

 According to Career One Stop, 11 percent of all forensic science technicians in the U.S. have a master’s degree.
 Why have these professionals pursued an advanced education?
 It may be necessary for some specialties, according to the AAFS.
 A master’s degree can also help students strengthen their biology and chemistry skills, specialize in particular areas, and offer an opportunity to participate in internships or research projects.
 While some of these programs can be completed in as little as two years, others, particularly if a student attends part-time, can take up to five years.

-• Step 3: Consider a doctoral degree (optional, three to five years).
+Step 3: Consider a doctoral degree (optional, three to five years).

-Although a very small percentage of forensic science technicians, just 4 percent have a PhD or other terminal degree, advanced education can be helpful when it comes to employment opportunities like running a forensic science lab or teaching at a college or university (CareerOneStop.org 2023).
+Although a very small percentage of forensic science technicians, just 3 percent have a PhD or other terminal degree, advanced education can be helpful when it comes to employment opportunities like running a forensic science lab or teaching at a college or university (CareerOneStop.org 2024).
 These degrees can take from two to five years to complete.

-• Step 4: Work on certification.
+Step 4: Work on certification.

 Becoming a CSI in Missouri